UKRI update 24/3/21

-The Trust are working from home.
-All their funding schemes and calls remain open for applications.
-They won’t consider requests to extend application deadlines (contact your RDS Funding Development Office for advice).
+The Trusts funding schemes and calls remain open for applications.
 Some advisory committees meetings will take place remotely and they will let you know if this affects you.

 The update sets out the processes they are developing for extending awards (dependent on end date) and this includes studentships and start dates.
 For grant holders, they will follow the policy of BU if any staff employed on a grant are unwell, need to self-isolate, or have caring responsibilities for someone affected.
 They will supplement your grant for the costs BU incurs paying your salary while you’re away, less any recoverable statutory pay.
 See the update for advice for those who are called away to work on the Coronavirus response.
 For other grants, they will look to minimise the impact on their funded research activities wherever possible.
 This might be an extension or supplement to your grant, where it’s not covered by insurance.
 They will consider requests to switch the focus of your research to COVID-19 activity that does not directly help to manage the immediate pandemic.
 However, they will not provide additional funds for this purpose.
 You must email firstname.lastname@example.org if you want to do this.

-WT have subsequently updated their guidance to include information about how to ask for a grant extension.
+WT have updated their guidance to include information about how to ask for a grant extension.

 The RS offices can be contacted with any enquiries via email@example.com or 020 4751 2666.
 All funding programmes and calls currently remain open for applications in line with advertised dates.
 There is a dedicated page for applicants and award holders which will be regularly updated.
 Some grant committee and panel meetings will take place remotely and you’ll be contacted if this affects you.
 They are aiming to minimise the impact on funded activities as far as possible.
 In addition, with the closure of schools, the RS has drawn together a list of their resources, activities and videos that could be used to support home learning in science, technology, engineering and maths.

 Extensive advice and FAQs for awards are given here.
-This includes the news that NIHR awards will be paused whilst funds are used for COVID-19 research only.
 At present, all calls for applications remain open.
 Please see the FAQs for advice on annual reporting, delaying starts and pausing research.